cgvwzq/evsets/browser/README.md

 $ ./run.sh
 ```

 You might need to modify `run.sh` with the right path to chrome.
+Also make sure to visit `http://localhost:8000` and **not** `http://0.0.0.0:8000`, as cross-origin isolation is only enabled on `localhost` or when using HTTPS.

 ## Run